krisselden/draggable-each/README.md

 Wraps jquery-ui-sortable in an ember component.

+## DEPRECATED

+This addon is not being maintained.
+We suggest you check out [ember-sortable](https://github.com/jgwhite/ember-sortable).

 ## Using this component in your ember-cli app

 Add a dependency to your `package.json` file like: